 How ironic that, as the Earth enters a new period of extinction, humans could be among the first casualties.
 [Source: a new report, led by US universities of Stanford, Princeton and Berkeley; echoing Duke University’s findings last year.
 BBC News, June, 2015].
 Man’s abusive attitude to Mother Earth is having far reaching consequences: for all other species, the environment, the atmosphere, the planet’s future.

 The current extinction rate is more than 100 times higher than other periods.
 Since 1900 more than 400 more vertebrates have disappeared.
 [Source: BBC News] Surviving animals lead dismal lives in captivity.
-[See my blog post: Vegan food for the Soul].
+[See my blog post: Good Vibes Plant Based Food Guide].

 Humans are uniquely connected to our planetary eco-system.
 We are no more or less important than the humble ant or bee.
 Or any of the other parts of the eco-system.